ElmoreV/TaskPlanner_javareact/Erger.md

 - :orange_heart: Not being able to edit task text on the weekly view - 3m
 - :heart: Cannot mark a task as Blocked - 2m
 - :green_heart: When sorting all the new tasks - giving them a place - it was hard to find my way around.
 2m
-- :green_heart: Dragging on the planning list has the wrong visual feedback when dragging downwards - 2m
+- :green_heart: Dragging on the planning list has the wrong visual feedback when dragging downwards - 3m
 - :orange_heart: Not being able to make a new root topic when the button is not in view: 1m
 - :orange_heart: Text editing tends to slow down if you type more - 1m
 - :yellow_heart: Delete and duplicate should be near each other.
 Completed and repeated should be near each other: 1m
 -  :yellow_heart: There is no easy way to deduplicate a duplicated task - 1m
 - :green_heart: Dragging a task (in planned list) below the entire list, should put it at the bottom. - 1m
+- There is no way to sort the tasks/topics in the topic-view - 4m
+- Inability to add comments to a (repeating) task - 1m
+	+ Missing information: what time range has been checked

 ## Import/export

-- Needing to save the markdown, yaml and json all separately - 6m
+- Needing to save the markdown, yaml and json all separately - 21m
+- The week planning is missing from the MarkDown - 5m
 - After saving a new document in .json, it does not remember the file name to save to the .yaml and .md files - 1m

 # Gefixt